ABOUT THE EVENT

 - Post-Harvest Handling and Processing

-TRACK 8 Agroforestry: Agroforestry is the solution to addressing issues of environmental, economic or social concern.
-Traditional and modern land-use systems where trees are managed together with crops and animal production systems optionally are highlights of agroforestry.
-Such integration practices help to improve the social, economic and environmental conditions through diverse natural resource management systems.
+TRACK 8 Agroforestry: Agroforestry is the remedy to addressing issues of environmental, economic or social concern.
+Traditional and modern land-use systems where trees are managed along with crops and animal production systems optionally are highlights of agroforestry.
+Such integration practices aid to enhance the social, economic and environmental conditions through diverse natural resource management systems.

 - Soil moisture control system